 The concentrations of concerned air pollutants emitted from the stacks of the CAPCS, CHPs, ASP, and the Standby Flaring Gas Unit during the reporting period are monitored on-line by the continuous environmental monitoring system (CEMS).
-During the reporting period, the Standby Flaring Gas Unit was not operated.
+During the reporting period, the Standby Flaring Gas Unit operated on 5, 6, 7, 8, 9, 11, 12, 22, 23, 25, and 26 July 2024.